 - Action Film, Quiet Drama Scene: Several scenes where Mace, Nick, and Depa are just talking, including excerpts from Mace's audio journal.
 And those aren't the only ones.

-- Awesome by Analysis: This is actually a speciality of fully-trained Jedi; using the insight the Force allows them to navigate any situation and achieve an optimal outcome (be in within combat or otherwise).
+- Awesome by Analysis: This is actually a specialty of fully-trained Jedi; using the insight of the Force allows them to navigate any situation and achieve an optimal outcome (be in within combat or otherwise).
 Mace Windu's unique gift is that he can sense what action in any given moment will achieve the optimum outcome with minimal exertion and always could.
 Effectively, he gets the results of Awesomeness by Analysis without having to run the numbers.
 Looking at a crystal that would dent a sledgehammer, for instance, he can instantly spot where a light tap would shatter it (i.e. the shatterpoint).
 Looking at a person, he can see weaknesses in armor or physiology or strategy, and disable or kill them.
 This doesn't mean a shatterpoint always exists or that tapping it will be easy, however.

 - Action Girl: Chalk.
 Unfortunately, Vasquez Always Dies.